 I also couldn''t remember the board game's name, although I did recall it was one of those Snakes and Ladders games in which you are similarly on a path ... only to be dropped or ascended into another level where things might or might not go well.
 Like life on a bad day, or air travel and shopping malls on an average day.

 Anyhow, I began to experience the Rhapsody.com website as a board game, with the role of Grumpus played by the Pop-Up Blocker Detected window.
-Seeking to clarify the origin of my memory, I quizzed friends and family about their knowledge of children's board games and Grumpus.
-Happily for me, help was forthcoming, and I learned some things.
+Curious about the origin of my memory, I quizzed friends and family about their knowledge of children's board games and Grumpus.
+Happily for me, people responded and I learned some things.

-Wiggily.
-It had two bad guys, The Skeezicks and (the one
+Uncle Wiggily.
+It had two bad guys, The Skeezicks

-inexplicably as a large red squid.
-(What, one wonders, was
+as a large red squid.
+(What, one wonders, was The

-had a character named Bazumpus, although I don't remember
+also had a character named Bazumpus, although I

 Your inclusion into this mix of Dad's